English invasion of Scotland (1296): Treaty of Paris

 By 1295, King John of Scotland and the Scottish Council of Twelve felt that Edward I of England sought to subjugate Scotland.
 Edward asserted his authority over Scotland, requiring appeals on cases ruled on by the court of guardians that had governed Scotland during the interregnum, to be heard in England.
-In a case brought by Macduff, son of Malcolm, Earl of Fife, Edward demanded that King John appear in person before the English Parliament to answer the charges, which King John refused to appear in person, sending the Henry, Abbot of Arbroath.
+In a case brought by Macduff, son of Malcolm, Earl of Fife, Edward demanded that King John appear in person before the English Parliament to answer the charges, which King John refused to appear in person, sending Henry, Abbot of Arbroath.
 Edward I also demanded that the Scottish magnates provide military service in the war against France.
 In response Scotland sought alliances with King Philippe IV of France, with embassies sent in October 1295, that resulted in the Treaty of Paris in February 1296.

 Prelude

 Upon the discovery of the alliance of Scotland with France, Edward I ordered an English army to muster in Newcastle upon Tyne in March 1296.
-Edward I also demanded the Scottish border castles of Roxburgh, Jedburgh and Berwick, be handed over to English forces.
+Edward I also demanded the Scottish border castles of Roxburgh, Jedburgh and Berwick be handed over to English forces.

 A Scottish army led by John Comyn, Earl of Buchan, invaded England on 26 March 1296 and attacked Carlisle.
 The Governor of Carlisle Castle, Robert de Brus, Earl of Carrick, withheld the siege for four days.
 The Scottish army withdrew, after setting fire to the town, as they had no siege engines.
 They had also burnt the town of Tindale.
 Another Scottish army committed many atrocities during raids into Northumberland from 8 April, burning the town of Corbridge, two monasteries and laying siege to take Harbottle Castle.